Secure Registry

 {% endhint %}

-Secure Registry is an authenticated upstream registry that sits between your developers, CI runners, and the public package registries.
+Secure Registry is an authenticated upstream registry that sits between your developers, CI runners, and the public package registries (npm and PyPI).
 Every metadata request and tarball download flows through Secure Registry, which evaluates it against your configured security controls before returning a response.
 Requests that violate a control are blocked or modified at install time, regardless of whether the install runs in CI or on a developer's laptop.

 ### How it compares to GitHub Checks